Books, Articles and Research

 Twelve month use of mental health services in a nationally representative, active military sample

-This article findings indicate that military institutions should continue public education campaigns to de-stigmatize mental health problems and should make necessary changes in health delivery systems to gain the trust of military members.
-The primary objective of this study was to examine the patterns and predictors of mental health service use in active Canadian Force members.
-Additional objectives included identification of barriers to service use.
+This article findings indicate that military institutions should continue public education campaigns to raise awareness and acceptance of mental health issues and should make necessary changes in health delivery systems to gain the trust of military members.
+The primary objective of this study was to examine the patterns and predictors of mental health service use in active Canadian Force members while also identifying barriers to service use.

 Higher education and psychiatric disabilities: National survey of campus disability services